-Part of your learning experience includes fine-tuning and mastering the skills and behaviors of a salon industry professional.
+Part of your learning experience includes fine-tuning and mastering the skills and behaviors of a salon professional.
 The school team will coach all students to correct noncompliant or destructive behavior.

-The following actions may be inspected for a coaching session:
+The following actions may be inspected for noncompliance:

 - Attendance and Documentation of Time Guidelines: Attendance, promptness, and documentation of work are cornerstones of successful work practices.
-Students may be clocked out, released for the day, or receive a coaching session when they do not comply with guidelines. - Professional Image Standards: Professional image standards were created to provide guidance and direction to students as they develop their professional image and persona.
+Students may be clocked out, released for the day, or suspended when they do not comply with guidelines. - Professional Image Standards: Professional image standards were created to provide guidance and direction to students as they develop their professional image and persona.
 Students may be clocked out and released for the day when they do not meet professional image standards. - Sanitation and Personal Service Procedures: Sanitation and personal service procedures have been established to comply with state laws and to provide a safe and clean service environment.
 Students may be clocked out and released for the day when they do not follow sanitation and personal service procedures. - Communication Guidelines and Professional Conduct: It is the school's responsibility to provide a learning environment that is professional, positive, and conducive to learning.
 Staff and students all contribute to a mutually respectful learning environment that fosters effective communication and professional conduct.
-Students who fail to follow communication guidelines and who do not conduct themselves in a respectful and professional manner may experience a coaching session or termination. - 1 Learning Participation Guidelines: The learning participation guidelines have been established to provide a creative, fun, interactive, and collaborative learning environment that empowers students to act as "future salon industry professionals" and committed learners.
+Students who fail to follow communication guidelines and who do not conduct themselves in a respectful and professional manner may experience suspension or termination. - 1 Learning Participation Guidelines: The learning participation guidelines have been established to provide a creative, fun, interactive, and collaborative learning environment that empowers students to act as "future salon professionals" and committed learners.
 Positive behavior is required to create a mutually beneficial learning environment for all students.
-Students who fail to meet the guidelines and create challenges for other students or staff may receive a coaching session or be terminated.
+Students who fail to meet the guidelines and create challenges for other students or staff may be released from school, suspended, or terminated.